Important Information Regarding Child Custody in Nevada

 There are two (2) types of custody in Nevada:

-Pursuant to Nevada Statute, married parents have joint legal custody of their child/children.
+Pursuant to Nevada Statute, married parents have joint legal custody of their children.
 Unmarried parents do not automatically have joint legal custody; however, it is customary for the Court to grant joint legal custody to unmarried parents.

 Legal custody can be modified by making an application to the Court.
 Rarely is it modified with the exception of extreme situations.
 These situations vary and are dependent on the specific facts of each case.
+A lawyer with our firm can help determine if your situation may qualify for a custody modification.

-Physical custody refers to where the child/children will live.
-In addition, it determines the amount of child support and who will receive child support, as well as the Federal Tax Exemption for the child/children.
+Physical custody refers to where the children will live.
+In addition, it determines the amount of child support and who will receive support, as well as the Federal Tax Exemption for the children.
 Thanks to the tireless efforts of father’s rights organizations, physical custody is no longer determined based upon gender.
 The Clark County Courts are required to focus on the “best interest of the children” standard instead of the “Tender Years Doctrine” which presumed that children would be better off with their mother at a young age rather than with their father.

 In 2009, the Nevada Supreme Court issued a ruling in Rivero v.
 Rivero, 124 Nev.
 Adv.
 Rep. 84, 195 P. 3d 328 (2008), which defined joint and primary physical custody.
-Under the holding, regardless of what the custodial arrangement is called, the Court is now required to look at the timeshare and determine the percentage of time the child/children spend with each parent.
+Under the holding, regardless of what the custodial arrangement is called, the Court is now required to look at the timeshare and determine the percentage of time the children spend with each parent.

 The court will determine custody in the following order of preferences unless the best interest of the child requires otherwise: